xangelix/ez-nn/README.md

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE (Version 3, 29 June 2007) - see the [LICENSE](LICENSE) file for details.
+**DISCLAIMER:** This license only applies to material not linked above!
+To find the license of each tool/language/api/library ez-nn is created with, please view the links provided for each one as listed above.

 ## Acknowledgments